10 insights and tips this year’s fashion graduates should remember

 As London's Graduate Fashion Week comes to a close celebrating its 25th anniversary, newly appointed brand ambassador Mandi Lennard, head of creative consultancy Mandi’s Basement, shares some advice and tips for those about to enter the industry.

 Kim Jones Menswear 2001

 I remember going to a Central Saint Martins show in around 2001 to support Kim Jones, a client who was about to graduate.
-I was stood at the back and could hardly see anything but I noticed a handout on someone's seat and snuck it.
+I stood at the back and could hardly see anything but I noticed a handout on someone's seat and snuck it.
 The introduction referenced all the designers I was representing at the time.
-It wasn't until Nicola Formichetti brought a young Gareth Pugh to my Hoxton Square office a few years later, that I truly got it - for every designer you decide to support there are hundreds who are left to fend for themselves, and in addition to the emotional support, practical advice is crucial.
+It wasn't until Nicola Formichetti brought a young Gareth Pugh to my Hoxton Square office a few years later, that I truly got it — for every designer you decide to support, there are hundreds who are left to fend for themselves.
+In addition to the emotional support, practical advice is crucial.
 So here's what I hope are some valuable tips to those who are about to spice up our creative future.

 Get Yourself Out There

 Now is not the time to be a recluse.
 Get visible on Instagram, crash parties, get yourself on the mailing list for private views at galleries such as White Cube and Sadie Coles, get a part-time job in a bar you know everyone goes to… You're going to meet some great people and you have to be prepared for how you are going to present them with a snapshot of your work without sounding as though you just prepared a script — less is more, but you need to condense who you are into the scenario of an organic chat at a party.
 Tip: I'm the pro yet I can't remember who my clients are when I'm introduced to someone — you've got to be better than that!